AbdelrhmanUZaki/Hegazy-Penetration-Testing-Course/12- Nmap.md

+# Nmap basics
-# Why We Need to Scan Ports with Nmap
+## Why We Need to Scan Ports with Nmap

 Before performing penetration testing on a server, we must gather information about its open ports.
 Understanding the open ports is crucial because: